 So you think someone wants to be friends?
 Then when the social event comes to a close, tell your new buddies you had a good time.
-Then bluntly ask them if they want to hang out again.
-If so, ask their phone number so you guys can meet up.
+Then just ask if they want to hang out again.
+If so, ask for their number/email so you guys can arrange to meet up.

 Drinks with colleagues, relaxing with sports mates, whatever.
 The cooldown is a time to reflect on shared experiences.
 Together you can whine, relive and laugh about what occurred.

 If people don’t want to meet up.
 Don’t be offended or feel rejected.
 Some people don’t have the time or are not interested in making new friends.
 They might be busy with an active life.
 It probably has little to do with you.
 Be okay with it and someone else you meet will like to meet up.

 Don’t be surprised if you are not besties all of a sudden either.
 It’s a scale remember.
 I have a few best friends.
 The ones I made as an adult, took years to get to that level.
 It is a long process.
 But that’s okay, doesn’t mean you can’t be good friends in the process.